This page contains affiliate links. Please read our disclosure for more info.

 If you are on a tight budget, the cheapest option is to buy a tent and wild camp for free almost anywhere in the country.

-The data package was very useful as we used Google Maps for directions (although turn by turn is not supported).
+The data package was very useful as we used Google Maps for directions.
 The mobile signal was often faster than the hotel WiFi.